- There are real and subtle differences between age-specific, R8U, R10U and R12U baseballs

 Both baseballs have a synthetic cover so the balls tend to feel slick or plasticky.

-Because most 8 year old and younger players since they tend to have smaller hands, R8U and OLB3 baseball’s circumference is slightly less than 9 inches (8.75 inches).
+Because most 8 year old and younger players tend to have smaller hands, R8U and OLB3 baseball’s circumference is slightly less than 9 inches (8.75 inches).

-Rawlings states that its R8U and OLB baseballs are meant for recreational and practice use only
+Rawlings states that its R8U and OLB baseballs are meant for recreational and practice use only.
+If you want to know which “game” balls are used for 8U, 10U and 12U teams, check out most Different Types of Baseballs for Different Ages post.

 Rawlings R8U baseball